activisthandbook/activisthandbook/articles/schedule-call.md

 -   Test your internet connection, microphone and speaker beforehand.

 -   Join the call from a quiet room, so that we can hear each other well.

+## No slots available?

+Thousands of activists visit Activist Handbook every month, and we only have so much time, so unfortunately we cannot help everyone.
+Check back at a later time to see if new slots have become available!